justbetter/laravel-magento-products/README.md

 </p>

 This package tracks if products exist in Magento by storing the status locally in the DB.
-We developed this to prevent multiple calls when multiple packages need to check product existance in Magento.
+We developed this to prevent multiple calls when multiple packages need to check product existence in Magento.
-This package does do the assumption that once a product exists in Magento it will always be there.

 ## Installation